 Now left’s no bigger than a harness gall.

-The destination of the traveller lies on the height of the country where two village cultures have been fused, and then faded out.
-The traveller who is lost and confused in his present journey, should leave the road behind him and reach the home or the place or the source from where this road has started.
+The destination of the traveler lies on the height of the country where two village cultures have been fused, and then faded out.
+The traveler who is lost and confused in his present journey, should leave the road behind him and reach the home or the place or the source from where this road has started.

 First there’s the children’s house of make-believe,